2026 Guide to Solar Incentives in Your State

-Instantly Find Rebates, Tax Credits, and Local Savings
+Find State Rebates, Net Metering, and Local Savings After the Federal ITC

-• State/Utility Incentives Matter Most: As federal support fades, state rebates and local utility programs are your biggest savings opportunities.
+• State/Utility Incentives Are Key: With no federal credit, state rebates, net metering, and local utility programs are now the primary savings for homeowners.

-• Check Early, Apply Fast: Many programs run out of funds or change yearly.
-Secure your rebate as soon as possible!
+• Act Fast: Many state programs run out of funds or change annually.
+Secure your rebate as soon as possible.

 StateState RebateNet MeteringSales/Property TaxDSIRE